equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 missing the "windows" key, Mac people wont be missing the CMD key.

 One thing to remember is that Chromebook is just one big browser.
-If you use to work with workspaces in Ubuntu or OsX you will definitelly miss them.
+If you use to work with workspaces in Ubuntu or OsX you will definitely miss them.
 As I'm usually working on 3 things during a day it was hard for me to switch context (as everything is just a Chrome tab).
-But if you are a developer focusing on one thing and you don't have to be switching context so often all the time I think you will actually ejoy the experience.
+But if you are a developer focusing on one thing and you don't have to be switching context so often all the time I think you will actually enjoy the experience.

 Screen was really good.
 I love anti-gloss screens and this Chromebook